 Upper Cheung Sha Beach, South Lantau Road, Lantau Island, Hong Kong.
 Location Map.

 Lower Cheung Sha Beach, South Lantau Road, Lantau Island, Hong Kong.
 Location Map.

 Best Beaches In Sai Kung And Clearwater Bay in Hong Kong

 Clearwater Bay First And Second Beach

-Sitting in the southeast corner of the New Territories, Clearwater Bay comprises two beaches — appropriately named Clearwater Bay First Beach and Clearwater Bay Second Beach.
-The two are separated by a short stretch of rocky coast, and both are very popular with families.
+Sitting in the southeast corner of the New Territories, Clearwater Bay comprises two beaches — aptly named Clearwater Bay First Beach and Clearwater Bay Second Beach.
 First Beach is a little more secluded and can be quieter, though Second Beach has a small café selling refreshments, is a bit more scenic and offers more of the perks that families need.